NILESH8757/NILESH8757/README.md

 <!--  <kbd> <img src="https://github.com/NILESH8757/NILESH8757/blob/master/IMG_2085.JPG" /> </kbd> -->
 ### Hi there 🙋‍♂️

-My name is Nilesh, I am a software engineer and competitive programmer.
+I'm Nilesh, a software engineer and competitive programmer.
 I am passionate about photography, fictional literature and programming competitions.
 In my spare time you will probably find me reading a book or participating in a coding contest.
 I also like Maths. :smile: <br>

 <p align="center">Some of my coding profiles on various platforms :</p>
 <p align="center">